svlentink/resume/README.md

 This is the source code of my LaTeX resume
 (on Github to share my format with others).

-You should only edit the contents in `/resume`.
+You should only edit the contents in `/content` and the generated files will be located in `/output`.

 ## Yaml